Dating app: Popular applications

 Following Tinder's success, other companies released dating applications.

 Raya was released in 2015 as a membership-based dating app, allowing entrance only through referrals, which was marketed as a dating app for celebrities.
+In early 2026, Hily surpassed Bumble to become the third most-used dating application in the United States and the fifth highest-grossing overall, driven largely by growing popularity among Generation Z users, while remaining behind Tinder and Hinge, both owned by Match Group.
 A number of dating apps have been created targeting adherents of particular religions seeking partners of the same religion, such as Muzmatch for Muslims, Christian Mingle, SALT, and Christian Connection for Christians, and JSwipe and JDate for Jews.

 VR Dating

 VR Dating is an application of Social VR where people can exist, collaborate, and perform various activities together.
 Virtual reality apps use virtual and augmented realities to make the dating experience more lifelike and more effective, as well as allow people to expand what is already possible in the world of online dating.

 There are several online platforms of VR Dating.
 The VR dating app Nevermet is the VR equivalent of Tinder, where people can search and find on dates.
 However, instead of actual real-life pictures, users will update pictures of virtual selves and will be interacting with avatars rather than real faces.
 Flirtual is a self-contained social VR app that serves to match users who then decide where and how to meet in VR.
 Flirtual hosts speed dating and social events in VR.